minprog/pyprog/opdrachten/week2/overlap/venglish.md

 Implement, in a file named `overlap.py`, a program that determines whether there is overlap between two rectangles based on their coordinates.
 Each rectangle is constructed with two pairs of x,y coordinates that are input by the user in the format of `x,y`.
 You may assume the user always inputs a valid bottom left coordinate followed by a valid top right coordinate.

+With the help of those coordinates you can then check whether the rectangles share any overlap.
+Such an overlap exists when both a coordinate of a rectangle on the x-axis lies between the coordinates of the other rectangle, and a coordinate of a rectangle on the y-axis lies between the coordinates of the other rectangle.

+This means you have to approach your checks from the perspectives of both rectangles; is one of the corners of rectangle a in between the corners of ractangle b, or is a corner of rectangle b in between the corners of rectangle a.

+Try and draw the different situation using pen and paper, in case you find it difficult to see the problem clearly!

 ## Code

 For this assignment you will have to implement three functions and prompt the user for 2 different x,y-pairs for 2 different rectangles.
 That means you have to prompt for 4 x,y-pairs.